slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"In the business world, the rearview mirror is always clearer than the windshield."
 -- Warren Buffett [1930]*

-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley [1939]*

 > *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
 A good question to ask yourself today is «What might I be wrong about?»"
 -- Kevin Kelly [1952]*